 The brewery also have a couple of couches and a coffee table to sit at.
 This is good for people who may not find the benches comfortable and need their back supported.
 It also adds a more cosy, chilled vibe to the setting.

-The food menu offers gluten-free options as well as vegetarian/vegan dishes as well.
+Food available includes gluten-free options as well as vegetarian/vegan dishes as well.
 The drinks are also diversified as there are some gluten-free beers too.
 The option of having low-alcohol beer is also considerate for those who have special requirement (pregnancy, medical conditions) or who are driving but still want to join in on drinking.

 Like the look of this?
 See related venues that Eric recommends here!